k8-proxy/p-k8-jmeter-test-engine-v1/docs/how-to-use-create_stack_dash.md

 pip install python-dotenv
 ```

-3. Set AWS authentication for the Cloudformation stack that will be created.
+3. Set AWS authentication if using AWS Secrets Manager to store keys.
 This can be done by configuring AWS on the machine running the script using this script.
 Make sure AWS CLI is installed on the machine and that a user exists with an AWS access key (can be created under IAM, Security Credentials in the AWS console), then run the following commands:

 ```
 aws configure